 Though not need-based, these awards may be part of a total need-based financial package.
 Subsequent renewal is at the discretion of the Director of Music.

 In order to audition for a Fine Arts Scholarship, you must first be admitted to Augsburg College and plan to be a full-time student seeking your first bachelor’s degree.
 Students currently enrolled at Augsburg College may not apply.
-Scholarship recipients need not major in music, but must participate in a large-group ensemble and private lessons (first year Fine Arts Scholars will receive free private lessons.
-There is an additional fee for private lessons sophomore-senior years).
-IF YOU ARE UNABLE TO ATTEND SCHOLARSHIP WEEKEND, PLEASE CONTACT MICHELLE DEVENS AT 612-330-1577 OR email@example.com.
+Scholarship recipients need not major in music, but must participate in a large-group ensemble and private lessons (there is a fee for private lessons).
+IF YOU ARE UNABLE TO ATTEND SCHOLARSHIP WEEKEND, PLEASE CONTACT SHONNA FULFORD AT 612-330-1577 OR email@example.com.